Sick Pay Insurance

 Looking for insurance to protect your income?
 You’re in the right place.
 Sick Pay Insurance aims to provide you with financial support if you ever need to take time off work because of your health.

-We’ve written this guide to help you understand how this particular type of insurance works, your policy options, and how much it costs each month.
+In this guide, we’ll explain how Sick Pay Insurance works, your policy options, and how much it costs each month.

 What Is Sick Pay Insurance?

-Sick Pay Insurance, also known as Accident and Sickness Insurance, or Income Protection, covers a percentage of your regular income if you’re unable to work because of illness or injury.
+Sick Pay Insurance, also known as Accident and Sickness Insurance, is a policy that covers a percentage of your regular income if you’re unable to work due to illness or injury.

-It ensures you can cover your essential monthly outgoings, such as your mortgage repayments or rent, utility bills, and groceries.
-A policy can:
+It ensures you can cover your essential outgoings, such as your mortgage/rent payments, utility bills, and groceries.
+Plus, the payout is tax-free, so you’ll get the full amount you’re ensured for.

-• Protect between 50% and 70% of your gross monthly income
+• Protects between 50% and 70% of your gross monthly income

-• Offer financial security to you and your family during hard times
+• Offers financial security to you and your family during difficult times

 How Does Sick Pay Insurance Work?